linpengcheng/PurefunctionPipelineDataflow/README.md

   > for copying speeds up information exchange
   > for faster overall performance.
   > [reference: Developer Delves Into Reasons Why Apple's M1 Chip is So Fast](https://www.macrumors.com/2020/11/30/m1-chip-speed-explanation-developer/)

+  - From the introduction
+    - Apple M1 has not done global optimization of various core (workshop) scheduling.
+    - Apple M1 only optimizes the access to memory data (materials and products in the warehouse).
+    - Apple needs to further improve the programming language and compiler to support and promote my programming methodology.
+    - My architecture supports a wider range of workshop types than Apple M1, with greater efficiency, scalability and flexibility.
+  - Conclusion
+    - Apple M1 chip still needs a lot of optimization work, now its optimization level is still very simple, after all, it is only the first generation of works, released in stages.

 - Forecast(2021-01-19): I think Intel, AMD, ARM, supercomputer, etc. will adopt the "warehouse/workshop model"